Cogito2012/CarCrashDataset/README.md

 }
 ```

+We thank [Haiting Hao](https://github.com/haohaiting) a lot for data collection.
 If you have any questions about the dataset, please feel free to contact [Wentao Bao](mailto:wb6219@rit.edu).